kyoshidajp/ansible/docsite/rst/YAMLSyntax.rst

 is used in practice.

-YAML Basics
+YAML の基本
 -----------

 For Ansible, nearly every YAML file starts with a list.
 Each item in the list is a list of key/value pairs, commonly called a "hash" or a "dictionary".
 So, we need to know how to write lists and dictionaries in YAML.